 project title: Livesey Exchange

-Pempeople, London Borough of Southwark, GLA
+collaboration with: Pempeople, London Borough of Southwark, GLA

 funding: GLA Good Growth Funding, LB Southwark, GLA Mayor of London pledge, Spacehive crowdfunding, Airbnb, Southwark Tenant Fund

 in kind support: Structure Worskhop, Standage, counterculture, Berkeley Homes, Max Fordham, Alex Christie, Peckham Weeklies/Action OKR, Livesey Exchange Workshop, Airbnb

 design team: what if: projects with Stockdale, Techniker, Max Fordham, Tisserin

 awards: New London Award 2020, shortlisted, unbuilt category ‘experiencing culture’